Green Iguana

 To prepare an iguana for cooking

-Skin and clean your gallina de palo the way you skin and clean a chicken, using the same best practices, since iguanas do carry salmonella.
+Iguanas can be cleaned and skinned like a chicken, using the same best practices, since iguanas do carry salmonella.

 Remove the head, organs, and entrails.